 Below are some answers to commonly asked questions around permits, permit applications and import/export regulations.
 If you do not find the answer to your question, please contact us.

 To be granted permission to import or export asbestos, you will need to provide information regarding your intentions and safety measures.
-Permits allowing for the import or export of asbestos only granted in limited circumstances.
+Permits allowing for the import or export of asbestos are only granted in limited circumstances.

 Different departments regulate how asbestos can be transported into, out of and within Australia.
 Goods containing asbestos need to follow the standard chemical labelling system.